HenryLoenwind/enderio-wiki/Home.md

 ### Feature Requests
 If you wish to request a new feature please do the following:

-1. Make sure it's not already on the planned features page.

-2. Go to the [Issue Tracker](https://github.com/CrazyPants/EnderIO/issues) and check if somebody hasn't already requested it.
+1. Go to the [Issue Tracker](https://github.com/CrazyPants/EnderIO/issues) and check if somebody hasn't already requested it.

-3. If you have done step 1 and 2 and it hasn't already been covered, raise a new issue.
+2. If you have done step 1 and 2 and it hasn't already been covered, raise a new issue.

-4. Smile, you know you want to.
+3. Smile, you know you want to.

 ### Making me better
 If you would like, you can contribute to the wiki.
 Fix my awesome typing/spelling, whatever.